Our Team

 Jennie Merriman

-Website and Brochure Officer
+Website and Brochure

 Jennie comes from an embroidery background and now works as a mixed media textile artist.
 She is a member of textile and printmaking groups in Derbyshire and Sheffield, exhibiting and working with them.
 Presently her creative work focuses on experimental weaving and constructed 3D pieces.